 If you are in any sort of pain, have a chipped tooth, fractured or cracked tooth, or a tooth that has been knocked out then you need to see an emergency dentist.

 Emergency Dentist near me - Emergency Dentist Perth

 Teeth are actually amazingly strong.
 Did you know that your teeth are actually the hardest thing in your body?
 Despite this, teeth do chip, fracture and crack.
 If you have any teeth with fillings or crowns, then they are at higher risk of breaking compared to your natural teeth.
 Read on below for what to do if any one of these happens to you.
 As always, see an emergency dentist as soon as possible.
 We also have a special interest in amalgam fillings removal and restorations of cracked amalgam fillings.

 A Chipped or Fractured Tooth.

-Rinse your mouth with clean water, and try and remove any loose or broken bits of remaining.
+First rinse your mouth with clean water, and try and remove any loose or broken bits of tooth remaining.
 Avoid chewing on the area.
-If you are in pain, take a pain reliever and head to the emergency dentist at your first opportunity.
+If you are in pain, take a pain reliever and head to an emergency dentist at your first opportunity.